Chowdhury-DSP/BYOD/manual/Manual.md

 Build-Your-Own-Distortion (BYOD) is an audio plugin that allows the user to create custom guitar effects, with a focus on guitar distortion.
-The plugin contains emulations of guitar distortion and tone-shaping circuits from various, along with a handful of other useful effects.
-BYOD is currently available for Windows, Linux, Mac, and iOS in the following formats: VST/VST3, AU, LV2, AAX, AUv3, and Standalone.
+The plugin contains emulations of guitar distortion and tone-shaping circuits from various pedals and amplifiers, along with a handful of  other useful effects.
+BYOD is currently available for Windows, Linux, Mac, and iOS in the following formats:
+VST/VST3, AU, CLAP, LV2, AAX, AUv3, and Standalone.

 <img src="./screenshots/full_gui.png" alt="Plugin GUI" height="400">